 7. Don’t use your browser to save your passwords

-This should be a no-brainer, but we all do it at some point or another.
+This should be a no-brainer, but we all do it at some point.
 Still, it’s important to reiterate that you should not use your browser to save passwords if you want to keep your information secure.
-When you save passwords in your browser, you’re putting network security at risk.
+When you save passwords in your browser, you risk network security.

-A number of browsers will allow users to view saved logins in some capacity, so if a hacker gains access to your computer, your saved passwords could be easily viewed and used to login to your accounts.
-So, just don’t save your passwords; it puts your information at serious risk if you’re compromised.
+Several browsers will allow users to view saved logins in some capacity, so if a hacker gains access to your computer, your saved passwords could be easily viewed and used to log in to your accounts.
+So, don’t save your passwords; it puts your information at serious risk if you’re compromised.

 8. Don’t download anything unless you’re sure of its source

 This should also go without saying, but we’ll say it anyway: Do not download anything without knowing its source.
-This goes for all types of downloads: PDFs from a coworker, third-party apps you found on the internet, or a host of other downloadable content.
+This goes for all types of downloads: PDFs from a coworker, third-party apps you found on the internet, or other downloadable content.

 Have you checked your router settings recently?
 If not, you need to do so, stat.
 An open network can make it easy for someone to steal your Wi-Fi, and an older WEP security is easily hacked.
-If you check your router to find your network is open or your encryption options are WEP or WPA, you need to check for a firmware update immediately.
+If you check your router to find your network is open or your encryption options are WEP or WPA, you need to immediately check for a firmware update.

-A firmware update will help secure your network and deter any would-be hackers, and securing your Wi-Fi will deter people from using your network for illegal or nefarious reasons.
+A firmware update will help secure your network and deter any would-be hackers.
+Securing your Wi-Fi will deter people from using your network for illegal or nefarious reasons.
 Tap or click here for essential router security settings to check now.

 Want to drag a document onto one screen and input the information from it into a spreadsheet on another screen?
 Go for it.
 Want to use a browser in one window and type in the other?
 You can if you add a second monitor!
 Tap or click here to find out how to give your home office a high-tech makeover.

 If you’re keeping old software on your PC that you don’t use, you’re taking up precious space that could be used for other things.
-It can slow your computer down, expose you to security issues, and even allow you to quickly find the programs you do use on a regular basis.
+It can slow your computer down, expose you to security issues, and even allow you to find the programs you do regularly use quickly.

-Removing old software you aren’t using will free the amount of space you have for future folders, software, and files, and may even speed up your computer, so make sure you’re doing so on a regular basis.
+Removing old software you aren’t using will free up the amount of space you have for future folders, software, and files, and may even speed up your computer, so make sure you’re doing so regularly.

 When is the last time you cleared out your downloads folder?
-If the answer is something other than “this week” it’s been too long.
+If the answer is something other than “this week,” it’s been too long.
 Old downloads will sit in your download folder for as long as you let them, and they can slow down your computer or cause other productivity or security issues.
-You need to clear out your downloads folder on a regular basis or risk having some serious issues arise over time.
+You need to clear out your downloads folder regularly or risk having some serious issues arise over time.

 You need to set a strong password on your machine itself, not just your accounts.
 If you’re leaving your computer unlocked, you’re setting yourself up for people to access your private information when and if they want to.

-You should be using a strong password to lock your computer and keep people out of your PC.
+You should use a strong password to lock your computer and keep people out of your PC.
 It will eliminate a lot of hassle and headaches should someone with ill intentions try to log into your computer.